ministryofjustice/staff-infrastructure-monitoring/README.md

 ```
 cp terraform.tfvars.example terraform.tfvars
 ```
+You will find the values for these `tfvars` outputted in the console after running the command in step 3

 6. Set values for all the variables using the Terraform outputs from creating your infrastructure in Step 1
 7. Create your database by running: